Helicopter rotor: Rigid

-Semirigid

 The semirigid rotor can also be referred to as a teetering or seesaw rotor.
 This system is normally composed of two blades that meet just under a common flapping or teetering hinge at the rotor shaft.
 This allows the blades to flap together in opposite motions like a seesaw.
 This underslinging of the blades below the teetering hinge, combined with an adequate dihedral or coning angle on the blades, minimizes variations in the radius of each blade's center of mass from the axis of rotation as the rotor turns, which in turn reduces the stress on the blades from lead and lag forces caused by the Coriolis effect.
 Secondary flapping hinges may also be used to provide sufficient flexibility to minimize bouncing.
 Feathering is accomplished by the feathering hinge at the blade root, which allows changes to the pitch angle of the blade.

 Combination

 Modern rotor systems may use the combined principles of the rotor systems mentioned above.
 Some rotor hubs incorporate a flexible hub, which allows for blade bending (flexing) without the need for bearings or hinges.
 These systems, called flexures, are usually constructed from composite material.
 Elastomeric bearings may also be used in place of conventional roller bearings.
 Elastomeric bearings are constructed from a rubber type material and provide limited movement that is perfectly suited for helicopter applications.
 Flexures and elastomeric bearings require no lubrication and, therefore, require less maintenance.
 They also absorb vibration, which means less fatigue and longer service life for the helicopter components.